Regularmute/ot-harjoitustyo/README.md

     poetry install
   ```

-2. Initialize the user database with the command:
+2. Initialize the user and character databases with the command:
   ```console
     poetry run invoke create-database
   ```